-Hence, the Japanese cake originally has the name “Imagawa-Yaki”.
-However, in modern times, it is also known by many different names.
+Hence, the original name of the pancake is Imagawa Yaki.
+However, today, it is also known by many other names.

-- Kaitenyaki (回転焼き) – in Osaka, Kyoto, Nara, Wakayama and the Kyushu district
+- Kaitenyaki (回転焼き) – in Osaka, Kyoto, Nara, Wakayama Prefectures and in the Kyushu region

 - Nanakoshiyaki (七越焼き) – in Toyama Prefecture